Planning one day in Key West, Florida?

 Not sure if we’ve mentioned how we feel about hop-and-off tours before because they are not usually on my agenda.
 We have not had great experiences.

 In big cities, we found that it takes longer to get anywhere on those tours because of traffic.
-When it probably would have been faster to just taking a train or walking.
+When it probably would have been faster than just taking a train or walking.
 Don’t get me started on those audio headsets they give you that you can’t hear or understand anything from.
 A complete waste of money most of the time.

 Old Town Trolly Tours completely surprised us and we’re here to tell you, it is worth the cost, especially for the short time you’re in town.